Implications of new evidence for lepton-universality violation in $b\to s\ell^+\ell^-$ decays: Observables

 with a significance of $3.1\sigma$.
 Compared to the first LHCb measurement reported in 2014~\cite{Aaij:2014ora}, the tension with respect to the SM has significantly increased.

 At the same time, LHCb has published new results for the branching faction of $B_s\to\mu^+\mu^-$,

-obtained with the same full data set~\cite{Santimaria} and also known to about 1\% accuracy in the SM.
-This result, along with other recent measurements done by ATLAS~\cite{Aaboud:2018mst} and CMS~\cite{Sirunyan:2019xdu}, seems to favor a decay rate lower than the SM prediction.
+obtained with the same full dataset~\cite{Santimaria} and also known to about 1\% accuracy in the SM.
+This result, along with other recent measurements done by ATLAS~\cite{Aaboud:2018mst} and CMS~\cite{Sirunyan:2019xdu}, indicate a decay rate lower than the SM prediction.
 This set of key inputs is summarized in Table~\ref{tab:data}.
 In place of the asymmetric errors on $R_K$ and $R_{K^*}$ published by the experiments, we conservatively employ a symmetric error equal to the upper, larger error (combining statistical and systematic in quadrature), in line with the treatment in Ref.~\cite{Geng:2017svp}.